se-edu/learningresources/contents/data/sql/SQL.md

 Due to this, the available feature set can vary according to what you're using.
 This can make SQL confusing and frustrating to use when switching RDBMS.

 Apart from that, most **SQL** problems are not uniformly applicable across all RDBMSs that use SQL.
 For example, MySQL suffers from concurrency issues.
 Though it performs well with read operations, it *can* be problematic when there are many concurrent read-write operations.
 A symptom of this issue would be a sudden slowdown of a query.
 However, PostgreSQL deals with concurrency well by implementing <tooltip content="each query transaction is isolated from other transactions running simultaneously in the system">transactions isolation</tooltip>.

+Depending on your requirements, you can also choose to use non-relational databases like <tooltip content="Stands for &#34;not only SQL&#34;">NoSQL</tooltip> databases instead of RDBMSs (and SQL).
+They are known for being highly scalable and handling large volumes of data well.

 ---